Benefits of Hiring a conversion rate optimisation consultant?

 Unless you understand the most common decision style in your market you cannot set an appropriate marketing strategy.
 Markets dominated by following expertise require very different marketing strategies than those where people are faced with many similar products that require being top of mind.
 For more details see my post on what is the most effective strategy for innovation.

-This occurs because organisational culture often discourages dissent.
+This occurs because organisational culture often discourages dissent and challenging the marketing strategy.
 Everyone is expected to be “can do people” and see negative implications as “challenges”.
 Disagreeing with the HIPPO can therefore seriously damage your career prospects.
 The HIPPO is partly to blame because they frequently become too attached to their own ideas (the IKEA effect) and don’t seek independent validation to check how effective the idea is going to be.

 3. They Are Not Emotionally Attached To New Designs: